carpentries-incubator/fair-explainable-ml/learners/setup.md

 **Create account**: To create an account on Hugging Face, visit: [huggingface.co/join](https://huggingface.co/join).
 Enter an email address and password, and follow the instructions provided via Hugging Face (you may need to verify your email address) to complete the process.

-**Setup access token**: Once you have your account created, you’ll need to generate an access token so that you can upload/share models to your Hugging Face account during the workshop.
+**Setup access token**: Once you have your account created, you'll need to generate an access token so that you can upload/share models to your Hugging Face account during the workshop.
 To generate a token, visit the [Access Tokens setting page](https://huggingface.co/settings/tokens) after logging in.
 Once there, click “New token” to generate an access token.
-We’ll use this token later to log in to Hugging Face via Python
+We'll use this token later to log in to Hugging Face via Python